radekzz/event-attendees/README.md

         ".read": "auth.uid !== null",
         ".write": "auth.uid !== null"
       }
     }

+### Data structure in Firebase real-time database
+If you will have an empty database, data structure should be created while inserting first item.
+However you can create a data structure by importing a json file into a database.

+    {
+	    "attendees" : {
+		    "1d39c26d-05f7-43f2-b4bb-301de32f2a85" : {
+			    "color" : "#73457c",
+		        "email" : "immortal@hero.com",
+		        "id" : "1d39c26d-05f7-43f2-b4bb-301de32f2a85",
+		        "name" : "Chuck Norris"
+		    }
+		}
+    }

 At the end of a day, it's no difference, but you can later on convert anonymous users to authenticated users (if you decide later on to apply FB or Gmail or custom authentication).